Ballet Futures: The Pipeline Project

 - the chance to join a growing community of dancers that we hope will change the landscape of classical ballet in terms of diversity and inclusivity.

-“It is imperative that we enable and support the underrepresented youth of today by providing training and opportunities, combined with being holistically nurtured, enabling them to flourish and fly”Sarah Kundi, First Artist and member of the Ballet Futures Leadership Team
+“It is imperative that we enable and support the underrepresented youth of today by providing training and opportunities, combined with being holistically nurtured, enabling them to flourish and fly”Sarah Kundi, former First Artist and previously a founding member of the Ballet Futures Leadership Team

 “We all know representation has a huge effect especially on the younger minds.
 We have a duty to make them aware they are capable of anything they put their mind to, with support and encouragement of the elders around them”Shevelle Dynott, former Artist of the Company and facilitator on the Ballet Futures programme